 Overleaf Product Update: Read-only invites and Chapter/Part folding

 We’re always working to make Overleaf better by introducing new features and improving existing ones.
 Here are a couple of recent updates that we released this month.

 Invite collaborators with either read-only or read-and-edit access

-Protected Projects, available to Pro and Pro+Teach users, allow advanced access control – only collaborators you specifically invite by email address have access to your project.
+Overleaf provides advanced access control when you're collaborating: with link-sharing turned off, only collaborators you specifically invite by email address have access to your project.
 Now, you can also specify the access level for your collaborators.
 When you invite a collaborator, select whether they should have read only access, or full edit access: